Coughlans Bandon Road Cork 1883-1910

 Chpt 5 pg 46 from “Liam Ruiseal Remembers”

-Sent to Cork Prison, then to Spike Island and on to Ballykinlar.
+The group were sent to Cork Prison, then to Spike Island and on to Ballykinlar.

 Liam O’Duibhir - Prisoners of War : Ballykinlar An Irish Internment Camp 1920-1921 excerpts Chapter 16 The Murder of Tadgh Barry